ryuichiueda/slides_marp/prob_robotics_2025/lesson7-1e.md

 ---

-### Information Modeling
+### Modeling for information handling

-- The robot obtains (often indirect) information $Z_t$ about its location at each discrete time instant: <span style="color:red">observation</span>
+- The robot obtains (often indirect) information $Z_t$ about its location at each discrete time instant: <span style="color:red">observation</span> ($t=1,2,\dots$)
-- $t=1,2,\dots$
     - "Indirect": Information that does not directly indicate "You are here"
         - Example
            - Tokyo Tower, Tokyo Skytree, Mt.
 Fuji, and the Clock Tower are visible
-- LiDAR sensor values ​​(absolute position not given)
+           - LiDAR sensor values (absolute position not given)
         - <span style="color:red">Can be converted to location information using Bayes' theorem</span>
 - $Z_t$: Can be either an event or a random variable

 ![bg right:25% 100%](./figs/sensor_data.svg)